-The second part of SR 15 was conducted to answer the question of whether to institute treatment with the same or a different anti-TNF in case of symptomatic relapse of RA.
-The conclusion was:
+The second part of SR 15 was prepared in order to answer the question of whether treatment should be started with the same anti-TNF or with a different anti-TNF in the case of a symptomatic recurrence of RA.
+Similarly, this question was evaluated in Cochrane reviews on abatacept, tocilizumab, and certolizumab (Singh JA, 2010, Singh JA, 2010-b, Ruiz Garcia V, 2011).
+The conclusions of these reviews are as follows:

-• In patients previously treated with a biologic drug, who are not currently receiving that treatment and who experience a relapse, no controlled RCT could be found to answer the question raised, but in one open-label study it was found that reinfusion of IFX in case of disease relapse may be efficacious and safe [4].

-- In patients receiving treatment with a biologic drug considered ineffective because of disease relapse: - ABT has proven efficacy in patients with insufficient response to ETN or IFX [1b]. - ADA may be efficacious in case of failure of IFX or ETN [3b]. - IFX may be efficacious in case of failure of ETN [3b]. - ETN may be efficacious in case of failure of IFX [4]. - ANK does not appear to be efficacious in case of failure of IFX or ETN [4].
+- In patients previously treated with a biologic drug, who are not currently receiving that treatment and who experience a relapse, no controlled RCT could be found to answer the question raised, but in one open-label study it was found that reinfusion of IFX in case of disease relapse may be efficacious and safe [4]. - In patients receiving treatment with a biologic drug considered ineffective because of disease relapse: - ABT has proven efficacy in patients with insufficient response to ETN or IFX [1b]. - ADA may be efficacious in case of failure of IFX or ETN [3b]. - IFX may be efficacious in case of failure of ETN [3b]. - ETN may be efficacious in case of failure of IFX [4]. - ANK does not appear to be efficacious in case of failure of IFX or ETN [4].